Quantum-Accelerators/template/docs/setup/basics.md

 !!!
 Tip

     There are *many* licenses that one can consider.
-A useful list can be found on the [Open Source Initiative](https://opensource.org/licenses/?categories=popular-strong-community) website.
+A comprehensive list can be found on the [Open Source Initiative](https://opensource.org/licenses/?categories=popular-strong-community) website, but a less overwhelming route is to use [choosealicense.com](https://choosealicense.com/).

 ### Code of Conduct